I’ve always assumed that there are parallels to be found between downhill ski competition and autocross. I never bothered to look into it, until now.

 Matthew Braun is simply one of the fastest autocrossers alive with multiple Solo National Championships and podium trophy positions.
 Lately he’s been 3rd in SSR in both 2015 and 2016, having been the SS National Champion in 2006, 2010 and 2012 and the A-Stock champion in 2003, just to name of few of his accomplishments.
 I’ve been lucky enough to meet him on occasion.

 Walker was driving great, by my standards.
 As far as I can tell he only makes one slight mistake in the entire run, getting a little bit late in the first slalom.
 That’s it.
 Everything else is just perfect.
-Perfect, that is, until you see what Braun does on the same course.
+Perfect, until you see what Braun does on the same course.

 I see a consistent difference between the two.
 Braun takes a slightly smaller radius at each offset cone.
 He then rotates the car while going past and is able to get on the throttle earlier as a result of the car being pointed in the new direction sooner.
 He walks away from Walker with a higher average speed (and possibly a shorter distance traveled) at every point in the course.